CoderCoded/CoderCoded.github.io/_posts/2015-11-09-fear-of-flying.md

 tracks were announced, we thought we might have a good idea for [.AERO track](http://futureoftravel.co/) by Finnair, Reaktor and Finavia.
-After signin up we didn't plan it any further, just kept in mind that it could be something associated with fear of flying since there was almost nothing to help that in-flight available.
+After signin up we didn't plan it any further, just kept in mind that it could be something associated with fear of flying.
 Then we refined our idea during the hackathon.

 ### Why this topic?